REQUIREMENTS FOR PARENTS

 What is the role of a godparent/sponsor?

 Godparents need to be actively involved in the Catholic tradition because they serve as models and guides to the child and the parents.
 They, along with the priest and the parents, welcome the child to the community and signify that welcome by marking the child with the sign of the cross.
 The godparents promise to support the parents in raising the child in the practice of the Catholic faith.
-A godparent is encouraged to send a spiritual card to their godchild at Christmas, Easter, Birthday and Baptism “birthday”.
+A godparent is encouraged to send a spiritual card to their godchild at Christmas, Easter, birthday and Baptism anniversary.
+This will be discussed in more detail in our Baptism Session B class.

 Whom should I choose as godparents/sponsors for my child’s Baptism?